josepharceneaux/lambda/security-scan/README.md

-# Scan an AWS account for security holes.
-E.g., Unencrypted S3 buckets
+# Scan an AWS account for security holes

+## S3 Bucket Scan